moby/moby/man/dockerd.8.md

   Set additional OCI compatible runtime.

 **--api-cors-header**=""
-  Set CORS headers in the remote API.
+  Set CORS headers in the Engine API.
 Default is cors disabled.
 Give urls like "http://foo, http://bar, ...".
 Give "*" to allow all.

 **--authorization-plugin**=""